Kushal-gowda01/Ecommerce-Follow-Along/README.md

 1. created an endpoint that will receive the user mail
 2. the mail of the user to retrive the _id of the user
 3. Using that _id it  get all the orders of that user

+### Milestone 27:
+Frontend page for displaying all the orders.

+- created an my-orders page
+- get request to my-orders endpoint that we created in previous milestone.
+- Displayed all the user orders
+- added my-orders page in navbar for better navigation.

+### Milestone 28:
+Feature to cancel the placed orders.

+- In my-orders page for every order added cancel order button
+- created an endpoint that will receive the order-id